-The tools include Pomelli, which scans a company's entire website — visuals, fonts, brand colours, messaging — and generates full campaign concepts.
+The tools include Pomelli, which scans a company's entire website β visuals, fonts, brand colours, and messaging β and generates full campaign concepts.
 Stitch builds professional-grade app UI designs in minutes.
 Build by AI Studio writes entire web applications from plain English prompts, handling logic, database, and deployment.
 Opal builds automations and turns them into working mini-apps.
-NotebookLM handles research and content.
+NotebookLM creates full explainer videos, podcasts, and templates; it is Google's AI-powered research and note-taking tool, widely considered one of their most successful AI projects, and is focused on understanding information.
 Gemini Canvas transforms documents into polished presentations.
-Nano Banana Pro — also known as Gemini 3 Pro Image — handles professional-grade image generation.
-Together, they don't just threaten individual roles.
-As the source puts it, the biggest mistake agencies made was "failing to understand what happens when the world's largest tech companies remove the economic barrier entirely."
-Note: some tools, including Nano Banana Pro, are positioned as professional-grade and may not be entirely without cost.
+Nano Banana Pro β also known as Gemini 3 Pro Image β handles professional-grade image generation.

 Source: 369 Lumineer